What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 Track record?
 Unmatched.
 Exxon has navigated every oil cycle, every political regime, every supply shock for over a century.
 When things got hard, Exxon adapted.
 When others collapsed, Exxon survived.

 Operations?
 Industry-leading.
-Exxon’s cost structure, safety record, and execution are the benchmark everyone else is measuring against.
+Exxon’s cost structure, safety record, and execution are the benchmark.

 And now: Guyana.

-Guyana is Exxon’s game-changer - offshore, lower cost, and in a stable jurisdiction outside US political crosshairs.
-Over 11 billion barrels of recoverable reserves across 30+ discoveries, with production already reaching 660,000 barrels per day and targeting 1.3 million barrels per day by 2027.
+Guyana is Exxon’s game-changer—offshore, lower cost, stable jurisdiction outside US political crosshairs.
+Over 11 billion barrels of recoverable reserves across 30+ discoveries, with production already at 660,000 barrels per day and targeting 1.3 million by 2027.

 In oil, scale is the moat.
 You can’t disrupt Exxon’s global infrastructure.
 You can’t replicate their Guyana position.
 You can’t match their downstream integration.